Denis Noble

-Denis Noble CBE FRS FMedSci MAE (born 16 November 1936) is a British biologist who held the Burdon Sanderson Chair of Cardiovascular Physiology at the University of Oxford from 1984 to 2004 and was appointed Professor Emeritus and co-Director of Computational Physiology.
-He is one of the pioneers of systems biology and developed the first viable mathematical model of the working heart in 1960.
+Denis Noble CBE FRS FMedSci MAE (born 16 November 1936) is a British physiologist and biologist who held the Burdon Sanderson Chair of Cardiovascular Physiology at the University of Oxford from 1984 to 2004 and was appointed professor emeritus and co-director of computational physiology.
+He is one of the pioneers of systems biology and developed the first viable model of the working heart in 1960.

+In 2014, Noble established The Third Way of Evolution (TWE) project with James A. Shapiro which rejects natural selection as the primary cause of evolution and predicts that the entire framework of the modern synthesis of evolution will be replaced, though these claims have not gained support from mainstream evolutionary biology, and TWE has been described as a "fringe movement".

 Education

 Noble was educated at Emanuel School and University College London (UCL).
 In 1958 he began his investigations into the mechanisms of heartbeat.
 This led to two seminal papers in Nature in 1960 giving the first experimentally-based mathematical simulation of the electrical rhythm of the heart, extensively developed with Richard Tsien in 1975, and with Dario DiFrancesco in 1985.
 All three articles form the foundations of modern electrophysiology of the heart.
-The 1985 article was included in 2015 in the Royal Society's 350 year celebration of the publication of Philosophical Transactions.
+The 1985 article was included in 2015 in the Royal Society's 350-year celebration of the publication of Philosophical Transactions.

 From this work it became clear that there was not a single oscillator which controlled heartbeat, but rather this was an emergent property of the feedback loops involving the various ion channels.
 In 1961 he obtained his PhD working under the supervision of Otto Hutter at UCL.

 Research

 Noble's research focuses on using computer models of biological organs and organ systems to interpret function from the molecular level to the whole organism.
 Together with international collaborators, his team has used supercomputers to create the first virtual organ, the virtual heart.

-As secretary-general of the International Union of Physiological Sciences 1993–2001, he played a major role in launching the Physiome Project, an international project to use computer simulations to create the quantitative physiological models necessary to interpret the genome, and he was elected president of the IUPS at its world congress in Kyoto in 2009.
+As secretary-general of the International Union of Physiological Sciences 1993–2001, he played a major role, together with Peter Hunter, in launching the Physiome Project, an international project to use computer simulations to create the quantitative physiological models necessary to interpret the genome, and he was elected president of the IUPS at its world congress in Kyoto in 2009.

 Noble is also a philosopher of biology, with many publications in journals and books of philosophy.